lcstrang/lcstrang.github.io/cv.md

 * Guest on “Physics World” podcast (2021)
 * Regular contributor at assorted OzGrav and University of Melbourne initiatives

+### Technical skills

+**Proficient:** python, LaTeX, bash, slurm, HTCondor, Microsoft Excel, Linux, Mac OSX

+**Familiar with:** C, C++, Mathematica, Matlab, HTML, Jekyll, Microsoft Office Suite, Libre Office Suite, Google office suite

 ### PUBLICATIONS
 The following publications are publications in which I have made an active and appreciable contribution.
 A more detailed overview of my papers can be found [here](/papers/)

-**Abbott et al (2021)**, *Searches for continuous gravitational waves from 15 young supernova remnants in the first half of the third observing run of advanced LIGO and Virgo*, ApJ, submitted, [arxiv.org/abs/2105.11641](https://arxiv.org/abs/2105.11641)
+**Abbott et al (2021)**, *Searches for continuous gravitational waves from 15 young supernova remnants in the first half of the third observing run of advanced LIGO and Virgo*, ApJ, accepted, [arxiv.org/abs/2105.11641](https://arxiv.org/abs/2105.11641)

 * Project manager for full collaboration paper
 * Managed a team of analysts and writers
 * Lead analyst for one of the three pipelines presented
 * Identified and corrected gaps in the standard process for setting upper limits

-**Strang et al (2021)**, *Inferring properties of neutron stars born in short gamma-ray bursts with a plerion-like X-ray plateau*, MNRAS, submitted
+**L. C. Strang, A. Melatos, N. Sarin, P. D. Lasky**, *Inferring properties of neutron stars born in short gamma-ray bursts with a plerion-like X-ray plateau*, MNRAS, accepted, [arxiv.org/abs/2107.13787](https://arxiv.org/abs/2107.13787)

 * Developed python implementation of new model for the X-ray afterglows that follow some sGRBs
 * Performed and optimized parameter estimation process, including prior selection, validation, and result analysis
 * Explored three different variations of the underlying model presented in Strang & Melatos (2020)

-**Strang & Melatos (2019)**, *Plerion model of the X-ray plateau in short gamma-ray bursts*, [MNRAS](https://academic.oup.com/mnras/article-abstract/487/4/5010/5518367) Volume 487, Issue 4, August 2019, Pages 5010–5018, [arxiv.org/abs/1906.02877](https://arxiv.org/abs/1906.02877)
+**L. C. Strang & A. Melatos (2019)**, *Plerion model of the X-ray plateau in short gamma-ray bursts*, [MNRAS](https://academic.oup.com/mnras/article-abstract/487/4/5010/5518367) Volume 487, Issue 4, August 2019, Pages 5010–5018, [arxiv.org/abs/1906.02877](https://arxiv.org/abs/1906.02877)

 * Levereged existing models of young supernova remnants to explore the aftermath of short gamma-ray bursts
 * Constructed and analytically solved partial differential equations governing the evolution of a nebula surrounding a magnetar